RConsortium/censusguide/README.md

 which is a monthly workforce survey conducted by the Census Bureau.
      - [IPUMS International](https://international.ipums.org) includes the US Census microdata in the same format as census data from 93 other countries.

-You can view the entire list of 22 CRAN packages we identified as designed to facilitate working with US Census Data [ADD LINK HERE]().
-You can review our methodology for deciding which packages to include in the main part of the Guide [ADD LINK HERE]().

 ## Part 3: How to Learn More

 ### Census Bureau

 The Census Bureau's latest training initiative is [Census Academy](https://www.census.gov/academy), which contains free courses to teach you how to use Census data.
 Census Academy also has a [free newsletter](https://public.govdelivery.com/accounts/USCENSUS/subscriber/new?topic_id=USCENSUS_11971) which will notify you when they release new courses.
+We encourage you to sign up for this newsletter if you wish to learn more about US Census Data.

-The main Census [Training & Workshops page](https://www.census.gov/data/training-workshops.html) has a library of recorded webinars, training resources, how-to videos as well as information on classroom training.
+The Census Bureau's [Training & Workshops page](https://www.census.gov/data/training-workshops.html) has a library of recorded webinars, training resources, how-to videos as well as information on classroom trainings that Census conducts.

 The Census Bureau also runs a free [Slack Community](https://join.slack.com/t/uscensusbureau/shared_invite/enQtMjQ3NzUyNTM3NDU3LTZmNGI1MmQzY2Y2ZTU1ODJhNDQwMmY2YmZiNmFkNzg4YmJkYmQzZjQyNDhkNDYxN2JhYjkxZDEwMGI2OGU5NzQ) where you can ask questions and have them answered in real time.
 The community even has a channel (#r) specifically for R users!